 $BTI is a publicly traded company in the Agriculture sector.
 This company operates across Agriculture and is subject to various Congressional legislative and regulatory actions.
 HillSignal is tracking 2 active Congressional signals mentioning $BTI, including 2 bills.
 The legislative sentiment is currently mixed, with both supportive and challenging policy signals in play.

 $BTI is currently facing 2 active congressional signals tracked by HillSignal.
-With 1 bullish, and 1 bearish signals, the average legislative impact score is 5.0/10.
-Key sectors affected include Agriculture and Consumer.
-Recent major catalysts include Children Don't Belong on Tobacco Farms Act and Traditional Cigar Manufacturing and Small Business Jobs Preservation Act of 2026.
+With 1 bullish, and 1 bearish signals, covering 3 sectors.
+Key sectors affected include Agriculture, Consumer and Manufacturing.
+Recent major catalysts include Traditional Cigar Manufacturing and Small Business Jobs Preservation Act of 2026 and Children Don't Belong on Tobacco Farms Act.
 Below is the complete tracker of government activity affecting $BTI’s market performance.

 2